Pomona College awards the Bachelor of Arts degree to students who complete the following requirements.

 - The Breadth of Study Requirements

 - The Breadth Area that a course fulfills is determined by the department which offers it.
-Much of the Pomona curriculum is interdisciplinary; it is understood that students may be exposed to more than one curricular area in a single course, but that course can only satisfy the requirement associated with the department offering it.
-Senior exercises, independent studies and lower-division foreign language courses do not satisfy any area requirement.
-Partial-credit courses are ineligible, except for Area 1 as noted below and in the relevant department chapters.
+Much of the Pomona curriculum is interdisciplinary; it is understood that students may be exposed to more than one curricular area in a single course, but that course can only satisfy the requirement associated with the department offering it as reflected in the department designation of the course number.
+The Critical Inquiry Seminar, senior exercises, independent studies and lower-division foreign language courses do not satisfy any area requirement.
+Partial-credit courses are ineligible, except for Area 1 as noted below and in the relevant department chapters for Music, Dance and Theatre.

 - The Foreign Language Requirement